-Its rusticity also affords other gains: the plant needs less water and other inputs to grow.
-All this, together with high productivity, currently make energy cane one of the most competitive raw materials.
+Its rusticity allows for other gains: the plant requires less water and less inputs to grow.
+All of this, combined with high productivity, makes energy cane one of the most competitive raw materials of our days.

-GranBio chose Alagoas for developing CanaVertix® because the region has an ideal microclimate for hybridization and selection of varieties.
-Accordingly, since May of 2013 it has maintained a 60-hectare Experimental Station in the municipality of Barra de São Miguel, which focuses on developing energy cane, but also studies other sources of biomass for future industrial units.
+GranBio chose Alagoas to develop Cana-Vertix® because the region has an ideal microclimate for hybridization and selection of the variety.
+For this reason, since May 2013, it has maintained an Experimental Station, BioVertis®, in the municipality of Barra de São Miguel.
+With an area of 60 hectares, the station focuses on the development of energy cane and other sources of biomass for future industrial units.

 The project has partnerships with the Agronomic Institute of Campinas (IAC) and the Interuniversity Network for the Development of the Sugar cane Sector (Ridesa).